-Please Note: Due to the COVID-19 pandemic, our Congressional Art Competition has been postponed until further notice.
-Our office will update this page as more information becomes available.
+Please Note: Due to the ongoing COVID-19 pandemic, the Congressional Art Competition has been postponed until further notice.
+My office will update this page as more information becomes available.

 Every spring, Members of the U.S. House of Representatives host a nationwide high school art competition.
 The Congressional Art Competition was established to display local high school students’ artwork in the U.S. Capitol.